pyros-dev/pyros-setup/README.rst

   WORKSPACES=[os.path.join('home', 'user', 'ROS', 'workspace', 'devel')] DISTRO='indigo'

-If you want your package to depend on pyros-setup, you can choose to :
- - use python dependency mechanism (via setup.py install_requires, using the pip package).
- - use ros dependency mechanism (via rosdep, using the ROS package or the pip package)

 Note: If you know any easier / less tricky / more pythonic way of handling configurable dynamic imports, let me know!

+HowTo deploy
+^^^^^^^^^^^^

+If you want to use pyros-setup, you should use the pip package, since the whole point is to provide access to ROS from pure python environment.
+This is now possible thanks to [catkin_pure_python](https://github.com/asmodehn/catkin_pure_python)

+For simpler pyros-setup development, and for use from an installed ROS package, a pyros-setup ROS package is currently provided.
+But this is only temporary, until a pure python ubuntu deb package can be provided.

+Roadmap :

+- [ ] A launchpad project to generate a ubuntu package, to be able to use ROS packages directly, without any extra shell setup.